saifb/CS4550-NuBay-Final-Project/README.md

 If you would like to check out our website, here it is: http://nubay-frontend.herokuapp.com

-Note: It will most likely take a bit of time to load initially because heroku needs to get it all fired up :)
+Note: It will most likely take a bit of time to load initially because heroku needs to get it all fired up :) If the website doesn't load or if the photos / items do not load, then this most likely means the heroku servers have been deleted.